Recommended for you: Site Analytics

 Sites with tens of thousands of html files can lead to long processing times.
 This shouldn’t cause the deploy to fail, but even a “quick” manual deploy can take quite awhile (many minutes) to finish if you have tens of thousands of files.

-component in it, you’ll need to disable CSS bundling and minification to work around this, or review your CSS as there is likely an incorrect reference causing the behavior.
 Redirects or Custom header rules that we can’t process at all are mentioned near the end of the build log and in the Deploy Summary for a deploy, but will not cause the build or deploy to fail.

 In order to make builds run faster, we cache certain directories created when we install your dependencies.
 You can check which directories are cached by searching for $NETLIFY_CACHE_DIR